IBM/platinum-demos-dl/docs/l3-tech-sales-boosting-sales-productivity-with-watsonx-orchestrate/demo-preparation.md

 <details markdown="1">

 <summary>1 –  Access the demo environment (IBMers)</summary>
+**Please note, this demo was removed from the L3 learning plan on the 17th January, 2025.
+The updated demo does not require builder access to a tenant.
+The onboarding process will remain active to enable completion of the previous release of the learning plan, but you will be contacted to confirm which version of the learning plan you are using**.
 This demo can be performed on any tenant where the user has the builder role.
 For new watsonx Orchestrate users, request access by submitting a request <a href="https://forms.monday.com/forms/dc4f2e5c205f756bee82204f8b57705d?r=use1" target="_blank" rel="noreferrer">here</a>.
 You will receive an email once you have been onboarded onto a suitable tenant, but please allow 48 hours for your request to be processed.

 Based on your role and requirements, you will be onboarded onto a sales demonstration tenant or an enablement tenant.
 Enablement tenants provide short-term access (two week maximum) for enablement purposes.